GovindaJR/BlazorApp/README.md

 # Blazor Starter Application

 This project contains an example [Blazor WebAssembly](https://docs.microsoft.com/aspnet/core/blazor/?view=aspnetcore-3.1#blazor-webassembly) client application, a C# [Azure Functions](https://docs.microsoft.com/azure/azure-functions/functions-overview) and a C# class library with shared code.
+It was modified to include an input, output and processing page (IPO) and a TodoList page.
 This project was created for COP 3003 (Programming II).

 ## Link
 https://witty-wave-0e42c2210.azurestaticapps.net/

+## Template Structure
+- **Client**: The Blazor WebAssembly sample application
+- **API**: A C# Azure Functions API, which the Blazor application will call
+- **Shared**: A C# class library with a shared data model between the Blazor and Functions application

 ## Demonstration
 ![screenshot](https://github.com/GovindaJR/BlazorApp/blob/main/Screenshot.PNG)